-This institution is approved by the United States Citizenship and Immigration Services, a Bureau of the Department of Homeland Security (formerly the United States Department of Justice, Immigration and Naturalization) for attendance by non-immigrant students.
+United State Citizenship and Immigration Services, a Bureau of the Department of Homeland Security (formerly the United States Department of Justice, Immigration and Naturalization) approves this institution for attendance by non-immigrant students.

 ACADEMIC CALENDAR

 ESN runs on a system of 12-week sessions (60 class days per session).
 The school year is divided into sessions as follows: